 Project C1 of the SFB 956: Conditions and Impact of Star Formation - Astrophysics, Instrumentation and Laboratory Research collects the theoretical and modelling efforts to understand the radiative impact from young stars on their environment.
 We develop a model for the surfaces of molecular clouds affected by UV radiation from young stars, so-called photon-dominated regions.
 It will allow to interpret the far-infrared observations of star-forming regions and determine the role of radiative triggering of star-formation.

-The DFG-funded project is integrated in the Priority program 1573 "Physics of the Interstellar Medium" in collaboration with partners in Munich, Heidelberg, Bonn, and other universities.
-We systematically compare statistical properties of large scale mapping observations of ISM clouds in the different tracers with simulated observations based on turbulence models.
-The focus is on the observational bias introduced by limitations of any measured data set and the phase transition from atomic to molecular gas at cloud boundaries and other chemical transitions.
+In the DFG-funded ISM-SPP and GENESIS projects we systematically compare statistical properties of large scale mapping observations of ISM clouds in the different tracers with simulated observations based on turbulence models.
+In this way we try to identify critical physical processes governing the cloud structure.
+A major focus falls on the phase transition from atomic to molecular gas at cloud boundaries and other chemical transitions.

 In the Herschel key project we performed FIR spectroscopy of the "Warm And Dense ISM" to improve our understanding of the physical and chemical processes controlling the interaction between stars and their environment.
 The program covered 136h of Herschel time and the results are still analysed by a large international consortium of more than 30 members.
 Observational results have been published in a number of papers.

-The Herschel guaranteed time program "Herschel/HIFI Observations of EXtraOrdinary Sources: The Orion and Sagittarrius B2 Starforming Regions" devotes 60h observing time to the Orion Bar, the most prominent nearby photon-dominated region.
-I am active in the coordination of the data analysis, the interpretation of the data, and the modelling of this source.
+The Herschel guaranteed time program "Herschel/HIFI Observations of EXtraOrdinary Sources: The Orion and Sagittarrius B2 Starforming Regions" devoted 60h observing time to the Orion Bar, the most prominent nearby photon-dominated region.
+I coordinated the data analysis, the interpretation of the data, and the modelling iefforts for this source.

-I developed all the astronomical observing modes for HIFI that are used in regular astronomical observations.
+I developed all the astronomical observing modes for HIFI onborad the Herschel Space Observatory used in regular astronomical observations.
 Their design combines techniques well tested at ground-based radio observatories with a new timing approach based on the drift performance of the instrument.
-This maximizes the observing efficiency based on the scientific goals of the users defined through the HSPOT frontend.
-The observing modes are continuously updated, improved and debugged.
-In February 2012, mission configuration #100 in the lifetime of Herschel was delivered.
+This maximizes the observing efficiency based on the scientific goals of the users.

 Theory of line transfer